pedjas/iaru-emergency-message-form/README.md

 Amateur radio operators are trained and equipped to be operative even in that environment.
 They are independant on public infrastructure.

-If you want to learn more follow [Emergency Operating Procedures] (https://www.iaru-r1.org/about-us/committees-and-working-groups/emcomm/emergency-operating-procedures/).
+If you want to learn more follow [Emergency Operating Procedures](https://www.iaru-r1.org/about-us/committees-and-working-groups/emcomm/emergency-operating-procedures/).

 ## File